-What’s the best camera right now?
-The best camera for you may not necessarily be the best for another photographer: it really comes down to what you want to shoot and what kind of budget you have to play with.
+The best camera you can buy right now is there for the taking, if you can find it.
+But the best camera for you may not necessarily be the best for another photographer.
+It really comes down to what you want to shoot and what kind of budget you have to play with.

-Right now, however, we reckon the Sony Alpha A7 III is the best camera for most people out there, from enthusiast photographers needing an all-round option for general use through to professionals who may be working across different applications.
+Right now we pick the Sony Alpha A7 III as the best camera for most people out there, from enthusiast photographers needing an all-round option for general use through to professionals who may be working across different applications.
 Its relatively small and light, takes great images and videos, and works with a growing collection of high quality lenses, both from Sony and many third parties.

-So what if you’re not quite sure what you need?
+What if you’re not quite sure what you need?
 It helps to think about a specific need, a price point, or a way of working.
 Perhaps you want to enter the world of mirrorless shooting and you’re on a tight budget?
 Maybe high-quality video recording is your focus?
-Or maybe you just want a small camera for holidays and travelling?
+Or maybe you just want a small camera for beginners to take on holiday or travelling?
 Even starting from the question of whether you want a camera that can work with different lenses, our one that has one built into it, can immediately narrow your selection into something more manageable.

 If you demand the best quality of output, then an interchangeable-lens camera makes a lot of sense.
 Large sensors that can gather lots of light, combined with many lens options and the support of further accessories, make these the choice of discerning photographers worldwide.
 Don’t want to carry more than a compact camera for everyday use of travels?
 Then make sure it has a nice large 1-in sensor as this will elevate image quality beyond what we normally get from compacts.
 Or consider a bridge-style superzoom, as what you lose in portability over a compact you can gain in zoom range.

 Here are the best cameras right now, whether you’re just looking to get started with more considered photographer or you’re a pro with greater demands or anyone in between.

 1. Sony Alpha A7 III: Best camera overall